norbibi/Windows_Golem_Requestor/README.md

 **How to use:**

-Download and extract (or clone), this repository on your system, open a Powershell terminal and go to the directory where this setup is located, then run:
+Download and extract (or clone), this repository on your system, open a Powershell terminal as Administrator and go to the directory where this setup is located, then run:
 ```
 powershell.exe -ExecutionPolicy Bypass -File install_golem_requestor.ps1
 ```